China developer Longfor prices 1.5 bln yuan bonds at 3.3%

-SHANGHAI, Aug 26 (Reuters) - Chinese developer Longfor Group 0960.HK said its 1.5 billion yuan ($219 million) medium-term notes guaranteed by state-owned China Bond Insurance Co.
-Ltd had been priced at a coupon rate of 3.3%, the lower end of an indicative range.
+SHANGHAI, Aug 26 (Reuters) - Beijing-based developer Longfor Group 0960.HK said its 1.5 billion yuan ($219 million) medium-term notes guaranteed by state-owned China Bond Insurance Co Ltd had been priced at a coupon rate of 3.3%, the lower end of an indicative range.

-Beijing-based Longfor, which was selling up to 1.5 billion yuan three-year bonds on Thursday at 3% to 4.3%, has received 2.86 times over-subscription, market sources told Reuters earlier.
-The company confirmed the news.
+The notes were oversubscribed by 2.86 times, market sources told Reuters.
+Longfor, which was selling up to 1.5 billion yuan three-year bonds at 3% to 4.3%, confirmed the news.

+Longfor's smaller Shanghai-based peer, CIFI Holdings 0884.HK, is also planning to sell 1 billion to 1.5 billion yuan of three-year medium-term notes in September at a range between 3-4.5%, according to a term sheet seen by Reuters.

+The bonds will be guaranteed by China Bond Insurance, and the proceeds will be used for project construction, as well as onshore and offshore debt repayments, the term sheet shows.

 (Reporting by Steven Bian in Shanghai and Clare Jim in Hong Kong; Editing by Himani Sarkar)